Seirdy/seirdy.one/content/posts/website-best-practices.md

 Screen readers on touch screen devices are also quite different from their desktop counterparts, and typically feature fewer capabilities.
 Be sure to test on both desktop and mobile.

-Screen reader implemen&shy;tations often skip punctuation marks like the exclamation point ("!").
+Screen reader implementations often skip punctuation marks like the exclamation point ("!").
 Ensure that meaning doesn't rely too heavily on such punctuation.

 Screen readers have varying levels of verbosity.
 The default verbosity level doesn't always convey inline emphasis, such as `<em>`, `<code>`, or `<strong>`.
 Ensure that your meaning carries through without these semantics.[^21]